-There’s a reason it’s said that a picture is worth a thousand words.
+There's a reason it's said that a picture is worth a thousand words.
 And when it comes to building your brand, images are a great way to communicate clearly within your audience.
-In this article, we look at 10 simple ways to enhance your images so that you put your best foot forward.
+In this article, we look at 10 simple ways to edit photos, blur backgrounds, and enhance them so that you can put your best foot forward.
 Every time.

 HubSpot has collected some statistics that show how visual content is a powerful communication tool: